ideasonpurpose/basic-wordpress-vagrant/README.md

 ## Additional Notes

-An updated copy of [WP Engine's .gitignore file][gitignore] will be added to the site directory if there isn't a file there already.
-This will exclude all WordPress core files from Git.
+A [.gitignore file][gitignore] will be added to the site directory if one doesn't already exist.
+This file will exclude all WordPress core files from Git.

+The base box was generated from the [ideasonpurpose/basic-wordpress-box](https://github.com/ideasonpurpose/basic-wordpress-box) project.

 ## About